theopenlane/core/docs/keystore/REFRACTOR_PLAN.md

 - Use this document as the canonical tracking file; update the table as tasks complete.
 - Consider adding checkboxes per task once implementation begins.
 - When coding starts, cross-link PRs and migration scripts here for quick reference.
+- **Progress 2025-11-10**:
+  - Koanf now handles `${VAR}` expansion inside provider specs; the bespoke interpolation helpers and tests were removed, and loader coverage was extended to nested schema/default maps.
 - **Immediate next steps**:
-  - Swap `internal/integrations/config` over to koanf-based interpolation so embedded JSON specs expand `${VAR}` without the custom helper file.
+  - ✅ Swap `internal/integrations/config` over to koanf-based interpolation so embedded JSON specs expand `${VAR}` without the custom helper file.
-  - Remove `interpolate.go` and any dead tests once koanf loading is wired, keeping the same error semantics (`ErrEnvVarNotDefined`, unsupported schema versions, etc.).
+  - ✅ Remove `interpolate.go` and any dead tests once koanf loading is wired, keeping the same error semantics (`ErrEnvVarNotDefined`, unsupported schema versions, etc.).
-  - Re-run handler tests to confirm the new loader keeps OAuth flows functional.
+  - ☐ Re-run handler tests to confirm the new loader keeps OAuth flows functional.
+  - ☐ Follow up on a real koanf provider (raw bytes or `fs.Provider`) plus watchers so we stop double-decoding JSON and can support YAML/provider reloads.
 - **Declarative compatibility**: `internal/httpserve/handlers` should import `internal/keymaker` for activation flows.
 Handlers continue to reference provider JSON schemas for validation; they are not aware of storage details.
 - **eddy integration**: `integrations/keystore` exposes client pools built with `github.com/theopenlane/core/pkg/eddy` (or equivalent) so reconciler/event-bus code can fetch typed clients safely.
 - **Error/style guidance**: use sentinel errors from `integrations/errors.go`, `samber/lo` + `samber/mo` for functional helpers, `contextx` for request scoping, and `httpsling` sparingly (prefer published SDKs + Zitadel RP).
 Functional options + fluent APIs should configure builders/providers.